alekseyzimin/EviAnn_release/README.md

 ![NCBI4](https://github.com/alekseyzimin/EviAnn_release/assets/27226909/dce4b7a6-68da-4602-ab49-14fb0a29116b)

 ## Look for the ref "Protein" link on the upper right.
-If this number is > 100,000, click on the number, otherwise go back and choose lineage that is higher up in the tree.
+If this number is > 100,000, click on the number, otherwise go back and choose lineage that is higher up in the tree (to the left).

 ![NCBI5](https://github.com/alekseyzimin/EviAnn_release/assets/27226909/12c96ac5-41a9-4853-bc87-034e84b36927)